asllop/RunPack/runpack/TUTORIAL.md

 	0 : Block(BlockRef { pos: 474, len: 3 })
 ```

-What this is telling us is where the code block is located in the concat.
+What this is telling us is where the code block is located within the concat.
 The `pos` field contains the index of the first cell, in this case the string `'Hello, World!'`, and `len` is the size of the code block.
 It is 3 because `}` also counts, this word is like a "return" in other languages.

 To create a defined word we need a `BlockRef`.
 To see a simple example, let's create a partial clone of `def` in Rust: